UCL-PSEM/.github/profile/README.md

 Activities in the department range from discovery science, through detailed cardiometabolic phenotyping, to policy-influencing research.

+A full list of scientific papers published by PSEM researchers can be found [here](https://mrphys.github.io/publications/population/)

 ## Using This Site

 These pages are still in development but over time willl contain a collection of resources that should aid members of both PSEM and the wider scientific community in their research.